 In my work as a psychologist and divorce coach, nesting during divorce has helped many of my clients navigate the tumultuous process.
 I continue to promote the advantages of nesting since my own nesting experience in 1994, when no one had heard of nesting yet.

-Nesting During Divorce isn’t for Everyone
+Nesting During Divorce Isn’t for Everyone

-First, you need to decide whether nesting makes sense for you and your family.
+First, you must decide whether nesting makes sense for you and your family.
 If you think that it is, there are important steps to create a safe and secure home – or nest – for your children, thereby preserving a secure sense of family while you figure out your next steps.

 Nesting is not a cookie-cutter approach.
 You’ll need to create a nesting agreement unique to your situation.
 Your agreement should reduce the conflict between you and your spouse.
 It should also reduce the stress for the children.
 Nesting sets the stage for a cooperative and reasonable divorce process, avoiding court.
-It also prepares everyone for a new “family under two roofs”.
+It also prepares everyone for a new “family under two roofs.”

 It can be hard to move in and out of the family home, and nesting parents experience first-hand what their children may experience when they later live in their parents’ two homes.